Digital Marketing Interview Questions

 - Go through these digital marketing reports (e.g. Website, Email, Social Media, Advertising, Search) and:

-- Analyze what worked and what didn’t
+- Analyse what worked and what didn’t

 - Come up with some business questions that the reports can help to answer